 The roofing material is asphalt composition shingles.
-The slope or pitch of the roof is medium.
+The slope or pitch of the roof is medium in some areas and steep in others.
 Metal gutters are used to collect the roof water drainage.
 The roof is approximately 15 years old.
-To determine the exact age of the roof ask the seller for invoices and warranty information from the contractor.